If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 |Base Notes:||Cedar, Amber and Precious Woods|

-The Pride of Armaf for Men – A Hidden Gem of a Dior Sauvage Dupe
+The Pride of Armaf for Men – A Hidden Gem of a Dior Sauvage Alternative

-Pride of Armaf is not quite as close to a clone as Ventana Pour Homme, but it does share a bulk of the same DNA.
-The opening notes smell similar to the Dior original, but throughout the 6-hour lifetime Pride begins to go its own way, and ends up smelling more like a Sauvage flanker than a like-for-like dupe.
+Pride of Armaf is not quite as similar to Sauvage as Ventana Pour Homme, but it does share a bulk of the same DNA.
+The opening notes smell similar to the Dior original, but throughout the 6-hour lifetime Pride begins to go its own way, and ends up smelling like a Sauvage flanker.

 It feels like a version of Sauvage where the ambroxan freshness has been replaced by touches of cinnamon and nutmeg to develop a fragrance that smells warmer, creamier, and slightly softened.